- Team ProMiller

 The highest level of human needs is ‘self-actualization’ according to Maslow’s hierarchy which includes morality, creativity, and acceptance among other things.
 This being the only human need which can be fulfilled by the human her/himself and hence a hotel staff is not responsible for its fulfillment.

 So, if we look at Maslow’s hierarchy of human needs as a basis to govern hospitality principles- it gives us a clear framework which can be further used to develop a hotel's vision, standard procedures for different department and matrices for hotel staff training.
 It is essential for hotels today to understand human psychology so as to avoid becoming very transactional with their guests.
-It can help you rethink and redesign your hotel policies which will go a long way in building guest relations and indirectly increase the revenue and profits for your business.
+It can help you rethink and redesign your hotel policies which will go a long way in building guest relations and indirectly increase the revenue and profits for your hotel business.
+It can also be seen as a theory that can be the basis of all the strategic decisions made the hospitality asset management companies in India and beyond.

 We invite the industry enthusiasts to discuss the concept further and reach out to us through comments or write to us at email@example.com